An Algorithmic Framework for Strategic Fair Division: Introduction

 With this motivating example in mind, we would like to make general statements regarding the equilibria of cake cutting protocols.
 We wish to identify a general family of cake cutting protocols --- which captures the classic cake cutting protocols --- so that each protocol in the family is guaranteed to possess (approximate) equilibria.
 Moreover, we wish to argue that these equilibrium outcomes are fair.
-Ultimately, our goal is to be able to reason about cake divisions that are obtained as outcomes when agents are presented with a standard cake cutting protocol and behave strategically; ideally we would like to be able to argue that these cake divisions must nevertheless be fair.
+Ultimately, our goal is to be able to reason about the fairness of cake divisions that are obtained as outcomes when agents are presented with a standard cake cutting protocol and behave strategically.